Jourdelune/Jourdelune/README.md

 - and more soon!

 ### Skills
-I use Python and Vue.js, SQL for my project.
-I'm also familiar with Flask, FastAPI, PyTorch, and Hugging Face, and I want to learn some new cool stuff!
+I use Python, Vue.js and SQL for my project.
+I'm also familiar with Flask, FastAPI, PyTorch, and Hugging Face, and I want to learn some cool new technologies!

 ### Contact me 🤝